idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityRetchingNetchIdle.md

 - Geldis' Sujamma is truly five times blessed.
 - I wonder if they can get their hands on Kaveh?
 - Good they do not have any Greef.
 Last time I drank it, I had headaches for three days.
-- What this cornerclub needs is a good bard.
+- What this Cornerclub needs is a good bard.
 One who is well versed in Dunmeri songs, of course.
 - Ten septims that the roasted horse steak here tastes way better than in Skyrim... why are you looking at me like that?
 Dunmer think that guars are for riding.
 - We should take some ingredients back to Windhelm.
 The Gray Quarter badly misses a lot of these delicacies.
 - *sigh* This Sujamma would pair greatly with my wife's radish tartelets.